babasaraki/iandow.github.io/_posts/2016-8-31-How-I-Right-Size-VMs-in-Azure-for-Kafka-Streaming.md

 # Conclusion:

 This unscientific study was a quick and dirty attempt to determine which Azure VM size would be the cheapest configuration for my Kafka streaming workload.
-There are a lot of ways to tune Kafka applications to get the most out of your hardware and there are more precise ways to measure performance than what I did but my results allowed me to make an educated guess on which VM sizes would be a good starting point for my application.
+There are a lot of ways to tune Kafka applications to get the most out of your hardware and there are more precise ways to measure performance than what I did but my results allowed me to make an educated guess that the DS4 or DS4v2 VM sizes should allow my application to run fast enough, at minimal expense.